TSQAteam/Security-Testing-Using-SQL-Inject-Me/README.md

    # Note:
-   - It will not support current firefox version, Now I have used 56.0.1
+   - It will not support recent firefox version, Now I have used 56.0.1
    - This SQL Injection Test should be tested only in the test environment.
 Before performing this testing, Can take Db backup.
 Since it affects the data in db, large data gets inserted.